Love Chick-fil-A Frosted Lemonade? This easy copycat recipe is creamy, tangy, and ready in just 5 minutes.

 How To Make Chick-fil-A Copycat Frozen Lemonade

-- First, chill water with ice cubes for several minutes to get it to ice cold.
+- Chill the water with ice cubes for several minutes until it’s ice-cold.

-- Next, pour lemon juice, sugar, and ¾ cup of ice-cold water into a blender.
+- Pour lemon juice, sugar, and ¾ cup of ice-cold water into a blender.
 Blend until the sugar is dissolved.

-- Then, scoop an entire 48-ounce container of ice cream into the blender.
+- Scoop an entire 48-ounce container of ice cream into the blender.
 Blend until smooth and creamy.

-- Finally, pour into glasses and serve immediately to enjoy the refreshing Frosted Lemonade!
+- Pour into glasses and serve immediately for refreshing Frosted Lemonade.

 Recipe FAQs